selfxyz/self-residency/blog/builder-spotlights/2025-10-28-human-pay/index.md

 - Non-custodial throughout: sender approves tokens, contract immediately distributes
 - Cross-chain trusted sender enforcement (only whitelisted Celo registries can relay)
 - Comprehensive test coverage (85+ tests including edge cases and cross-chain scenarios)

-**Why Celo:**
-Mobile-first design (Self.xyz verification happens via mobile app, Celo optimizes for mobile wallets), low transaction fees (critical for batch distributions and gas-optimized operations), stablecoin-native (cUSD, cEUR for treasury operations), fast block times (5 seconds vs. Ethereum's 12), and it's where Self.xyz Hub V2 is deployed.

-**Self.xyz integration specifics:**
-We use Self.xyz Hub V2 on Celo Sepolia (`0x16ECBA51e18a4a7e61fdC417f0d47AFEeDfbed74`).
-Our contracts extend `SelfVerificationRoot` which implements the `customVerificationHook` callback.
-When a user submits a valid proof, the Hub calls our hook with the verified attributes, and we store `expiresAt = block.timestamp + 30 days`.
-The `userIdentifier` from Self.xyz maps directly to the user's Ethereum address.

 ## Lessons learned